 The saying “mind over matter” is common for reinforcing the idea of mental strength — that nothing physical should be able to affect your psyche.
 But that’s actually far from the truth.
 Multiple studies have shown there is a deep connection between your brain and your surroundings.
 This is especially true if your surroundings are disorganized or dirty.
 One study found that clutter leads to less satisfaction and more procrastination in adults.
 Clutter also restricts your ability to focus, leads to an increase in anxiety and can even cause depression over time.

 The tie between your mental health and your home has only gotten more substantial in the past year, as Dr. McCarthy explains in her article in Harvard Health Publishing.
-As our world (and any semblance of a normal life) has turned on its head, it’s commonplace to experience a huge shift in mental health as you work to cope.
+As our world (and any semblance of a normal life) has turned on its head, it’s commonplace to experience a huge shift in mental health as you work to cope (which can be especially difficult if you live alone).
 Though you may not be able to change a lot about what is causing you stress during these tumultuous times, one thing you can change is your home surroundings.

 8 home updates for improved mental health